openactive/data-model-validator/CONTRIBUTING.md

 **OR**

 * Set `this.targetFields` to an object map of the fields you are targeting in each model, or a string `'*''` wildcard.
 Setting the property to `null` means that the rule will be applied once to the whole model.
-If you target a model, you **MUST** implement `validateField`.
+If you target a field, you **MUST** implement `validateField`. field
 Generally speaking, you **SHOULD NOT** implement both `validateModel` and `validateField` in the same rule.

 Independently, a rule can also target particular modes of use.
 It is used to restrict rules which should only apply during a particular usage of the models (e.g. an Order used during one of the booking phases - C1Request, C2Response or PatchOrder).
 By default, a rule will target all modes.